dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

     "loop": true
 }
 ```

+This is also interesting because it means that whitespace handling is actually
+not done by the HTML parser.
+The parser must retain all spaces because it's
+actually the CSS layer which decides whether or not those spaces are
+significant.

 This also implies that search engines may index different textual content based
 on the CSS, which really bulldozes any idea of separation between the content